trendoman/Midware/README.md

 # `M`issed `i`n `D`evelopment..`ware`

+#### Bookmark [CHANGELOG.md](https://github.com/trendoman/Midware/blob/main/CHANGELOG.md) which is always updated with new addings.

+---

 Trying to revive outdated [**CouchCMS Documentation**](https://docs.couchcms.com/index.html).
 Here you will find missing tags, concepts and tutorials.
 Information is updated along the CMS source code, is relevant and expanded with tips and examples.

 ---